-In Kauderwelsch the child is central.
-All actions are directed by the fundamental needs of the children.
-The daily events are structured in a regular way, but they are often adapted to the current and individual needs of the children.
+In Kauderwelsch, the child is at the center of everything we do.
+All our actions are guided by the fundamental needs of the children.
+While our daily events follow a structured routine, they are often adapted to meet the current and individual needs of the children.

-There is a minimum of fixed ‘Scheduled events’ that interrupt the kids play.
-The opportunity and ability for the children to play freely is an elementary part of their development.
-Here they learn with all their senses in social situations appropriate for their individual development.
-We watch, guide and encourage them in these processes.
+We minimize fixed ‘Scheduled Events’ that interrupt the children’s play.
+Providing the opportunity and ability for children to play freely is a fundamental part of their development.
+It’s here that they learn with all their senses in social situations appropriate for their individual growth.
+We closely observe, guide, and encourage them throughout these processes.

-The children arrive and are greeted by the teaching staff.
-Parents are welcome to spend time in the centre and to enable a gentle transition into the daycare or Kindergarten day.
-Many children jump right into group play and often spread across all of the rooms.
+From 8:00 am: Children arrive and are warmly greeted by the teaching staff.
+Parents are welcome to spend time with us, facilitating a smooth transition into the daycare or kindergarten day.
+Many children dive right into group play, often exploring all the rooms.

-In each of the groups the day is begun with a morning circle and each person is welcomed.
+From 9:00 am: Each group begins the day with a morning circle to welcome everyone.
 Following this, the group has breakfast together.
-The children bring their breakfast snack from home.
-Once a week in each group there is ‘big breakfast’ which is made together by the children and adults.
+Children bring their own breakfast snacks from home.
+Once a week in each group, there’s a ‘big breakfast’ that the children and adults prepare together.

-Once all the children have had time to rest, there is a further playtime and group tidy-up.
-The group day is then ended with a collective circle.
+From 2:00 pm: After all the children have had time to rest, there’s additional playtime and a group tidy-up session.
+The group day concludes with a collective circle.

-All those who are hungry can choose a snack, the children play or are picked up.
-Parents are welcome to join in and stay for this part of the day.
+From 3:00 pm: Those who are hungry can choose a snack, and children continue playing or are picked up.
+Parents are welcome to join and stay for this part of this part of the day.